 E. New business.

 F. Preparing the next meeting’s agenda to be completed by officers.
-Section 7: Unless otherwise provided by these by-laws, all meetings shall be conducted in accordance with Robert’s Rules of Order except as temporarily suspended by a motion from the floor.
-Section 8: Proxies: Any member may vote by written or signed proxy, carried by a member.
-Only a single proxy may be carried by any member.
+Section 7: Unless otherwise provided by these Bylaws, all meetings shall be conducted in accordance with Robert’s Rules of Order except as temporarily suspended by a motion from the floor.
+Section 8: Proxies: Any Member may vote by written or signed proxy, carried by a Member.
+Only a single proxy may be carried by any Member.

-Article IV - Officers of the Corporation Section 1: Officers: The officers shall be a President, Vice President, Secretary and Treasurer.
-Section 2: Terms of office: Officers shall be elected for one-year periods, beginning of each year.
+Article IV - Officers of the BCP Section 1: Officers: The officers shall be a President, Vice President, Secretary and Treasurer.
+Section 2: Terms of office: Officers shall be elected for one-year periods, beginning January 1 of each year.
 The President and the Vice President may be re-elected for one additional term in the same office.
 The Secretary and the Treasurer may be re-elected without limitation.
-Section 3: Vacancies: Vacancies in any office shall be filled at the next Board Meeting by a vote of those present unless no suitable candidate is available Section 4: Elections: Officers shall be elected at the annual meeting.
-Any member in good standing who will be 18 years of age or older at the beginning of the term of office is eligible to be elected as an officer.
+Section 3: Vacancies: Vacancies in any office shall be filled at the next Board Meeting by a vote of those present unless no suitable candidate is available Section 4: Elections: Officers shall be elected at the Annual General Membership meeting.
+Any Active Member in good standing who will be 18 years of age or older at the beginning of the term of office is eligible to be elected as an Officer, or any consenting member of the general public may likewise be put up for election as a Board Member, and then thereafter as an Officer.

 Elections will be conducted taking nominations from the floor.
-Following the nominations for each office, the election for that office will be completed before nominations for other offices are accepted.
+Following the nominations for each Office, the election for that Office will be completed before nominations for other offices are accepted.
 Elections will be conducted in the following order: President, Vice President, Secretary and Treasurer.

-Article V. Responsibilities of Officers Section 1: The President shall preside at all meetings; he/she shall have general supervision of the affairs of BCP, shall sign contracts, make reports to the governing board, and in return, report Governing Board decisions back to the active membership.
-The President shall also establish committees and designate the chairs of same to report to the Board.
-Section 2: The Vice-President, in the absence of the president, shall fulfill the duties of the President.
-Section 3: The Secretary shall maintain the records of BCP, give notices for all meetings to all current members, and shall keep minutes of the proceedings of the of the membership and board, and communicate with the membership and interested parties as directed by the Board.
+Article V. Responsibilities of Officers Section 1: The President shall preside at all meetings; they shall have general supervision of the affairs of BCP, shall sign contracts, make reports to the governing Board, and in return, report Governing Board decisions back to the active Membership.
+Section 2: The Vice-President, in the absence of the President, shall fulfill the duties of the President.

-The Secretary will receive all monies acquired by BCP, and deposit them in the bank (or arrange for their deposit) and verify all such deposits as part of the Treasurer’s report at each meeting.
-The Secretary will receive a bank statement for all BCP funds and provide the statement to the Board at each meeting.
+The Vice President will receive all monies acquired by BCP, and deposit them in the bank (or arrange for their deposit) and verify all such deposits as part of the Treasurer’s report at each meeting.
+The Treasurer will receive a bank statement for all BCP funds and provide the statement to the Board at each meeting.

+Section 3: The Secretary shall maintain the records of BCP, give notices for all meetings to all current Members, and shall keep minutes of the proceedings of the of the Membership and the Board, and communicate with the Membership and interested parties as directed by the Board.

-The Secretary shall maintain an active record of all members and their contact information and shall acknowledge all memberships by issuing receipts and/or membership cards to all such members.
-The Secretary shall provide a list of all active members to the annual membership meeting and to the Board at least every January.
+The Secretary shall maintain a record of all Members, Active and otherwise, and their last known contact information and shall acknowledge all Active Memberships by issuing receipts and/or Membership cards to all such Active Members.
+The Secretary shall provide a list of all Active Members to the annual Membership meeting and to the Board prior to the Annual Membership meeting.

 In the absence of both the President and Vice-President, and a quorum being present, the Secretary shall preside at scheduled meetings.